-The best long distance, all season, tramp in New Zealand — North-west Circuit in Rakiura National Park, Stewart Island.
+The best long distance, all-season, tramp in New Zealand — North-west Circuit in Rakiura National Park, Stewart Island.
 Includes the best opportunity to spot a kiwi in the wild for nothing.

 The best energetic overnighter around, highly debatable this one — Lake Angelus, Nelson Lakes National Park.
 Spend a second day and climb Angelus Peak for the full benefit.
+Not for winter.

 Easiest beginner’s tramp with plenty of company and often spectacular coastal scenery — Coastal Track in Abel Tasman National Park.

 Easiest beginner’s tramp if you prefer very much fewer companions and walking through, but not really over, the mountains — St James Walkway, North Canterbury.